 What Are Accounting Principles?

 Accounting principles are the rules that guide how we handle financial transactions.
-They provide a standardized system for tracking income, expenses, assets, and liabilities, enabling businesses to maintain financial control and manage their money wisely.
+They provide a standardized system for tracking income, expenses, assets, and liabilities, enabling businesses to maintain financial control.

 These principles are like the rules of the game for money matters.
 They make sure everyone records and reports money the same way.
 Under GAAP guidance, following these rules helps accountants be very accurate and honest.

 These rules are important for comparing financial statements over time.
-They build trust with people who look at these statements.
-They also help accountants deeply understand financial transactions, translating to more comprehensive and accurate financial records, such as special journals and general ledgers.
+They also help accountants deeply understand financial transactions, translating to more comprehensive and accurate financial records, such as specific-entry journals and general ledgers.

 Importance of Accounting Principles